The objectives of this project are:

 - Wybank High School – Wyebank

-The following organisations provide logistical and technical support to the project
+Over the years a number of organisations have provided support and currently following organisations are involved in providing logistical and technical support to the project

 - GCS Water and Environmental Consultants